Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Introduction

 Experimental results demonstrate that SC-CLIP achieves remarkable performance, establishing new state-of-the-art results across eight datasets, as shown in \Cref{fig:radar}.
 Our approach significantly outperforms previous methods by 9.5\% on CLIP ViT-B/16.
 Notably, SC-CLIP boosts the performance of vanilla CLIP ViT-L/14 by 6.8 times, without the need for additional parameters, data, or backbones.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose SC-CLIP, a training-free method designed to enhance CLIP's dense feature representation, effectively addressing the uniform attention activations and feature homogenization caused by the anomaly tokens. \item We calibrate CLIP with its inherent properties.
-Specifically, we propose resolving the anomaly tokens to mitigate their negative impact.
-And we utilize the spatial consistency in CLIP's mid-level features to enhance feature discriminability and attention correlation. \item Our approach sets new state-of-the-art results across popular benchmarks.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose SC-CLIP, a training-free method designed to enhance CLIP's dense feature representation, effectively addressing the uniform attention activations and feature homogenization caused by the anomaly tokens. \item We mitigate the negative effects of anomaly tokens from two perspectives.
+First, we explicitly address the anomaly tokens based on local context.
+Second, we reduce their impact on normal tokens by enhancing feature discriminability and attention correlation, leveraging the spatial consistency inherent in CLIP's mid-level features. \item Our approach sets new state-of-the-art results across popular benchmarks.
 And we conduct extensive experiments to validate the effectiveness of our method. \end{itemize}